 How often should you change your 1995 Chevrolet Cavalier’s brake pads?
 It largely depends on where and how you drive.
 The majority of brake pads last between 30,000 and 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Cavalier right now.
 Are you still driving with the same pads as when you bought the car?
 Not all brake pads are created equally.
 Some materials last longer.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Chevrolet Cavaliers that comes with a limited Lifetime Parts Warranty.
 We do brake checks and brake pad replacements every day, and for your Cavalier, we’ll only use parts that meet or surpass Chevrolet’s standards.

 You might have a strong and reliable engine in your Chevrolet Cavalier.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that can outlast the 170,000-mile mark.
 But if you can’t brake, it might as well be scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Safe driving and responsive brakes go hand in hand.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, and the metal-to-metal grinding may compromise other healthy parts.
 We can help prevent that damage from happening.
 Visit Firestone Complete Auto Care for the right brake repair for your 1995 Chevrolet Cavalier.
 Our brake repair services include brake pad/shoe removal and replacement, brake rotor/drum refinishing, brake fluid exchange/bleeding, and brake caliper and wheel cylinder service.
 Schedule an appointment today for Chevrolet Cavalier brake service and repair.

 Let's take care of your 1995 Chevrolet Cavalier together.
 We’re ready to help when something goes wrong or to help stop a problem in the first place.
 Select from our service menu below to learn about 1995 Chevrolet repairs.